 Accurately dubbed “The Gem State,” Idaho is rich in natural resources and minerals.
-Peppered throughout the state is also a handful of colleges and universities that are great options for degree-seeking prospective students.
+And peppered throughout the state is a handful of colleges and universities that are great options for degree-seeking prospective students.

 This is a big factor as to why 38% of students at the graduate level (according to the Department of Education) are enrolled in distance courses—cut costs combined with a busy lifestyle and high-quality education opportunity equals earning an online degree from Idaho!

 Idaho is a particularly good option for Christian and religious students looking for a faith-centered education.
 There are several colleges on this list that are dedicated to a biblical foundation for their programs, even for online students.

 What are the best online colleges in Idaho?

 To help you with choosing a school, we have compiled a ranking based on several data points.
 These include: Considering a college’s institutional excellence through student-to-faculty ratio, institutional reputation, students’ entering test scores, determining student overall return on investment, and finally looking at student satisfaction on the basis of retention rate and student reviews.
 Our data comes from Payscale, college websites, U.S News & World Report, and IPEDS.

 The oldest public university in Idaho, the University of Idaho has 5 locations in Idaho including its campus in Moscow, Idaho.
 It has over 11,000 students enrolled, with educational centers in three cities.
 It is a high research, land-grant university.
 The university is accredited by the Northwest Commission on Colleges and Universities, with separate departmental accreditations as well.
 New online courses are added every semester calendar.